 - 1. The installed Oracle Database must be release 9i or later on UNIX-like platforms; and on Windows platforms, release 10g or later is preferred. - 2.
 You have licensed the FlexNet Manager for Oracle product (for details, see Appendix F: Features Enabled in FlexNet Manager for Oracle). - 3.
 Each installed copy of the FlexNet Inventory Scanner must be able to access an inventory beacon to upload its .disco and .net.gz files.
-The path to this inventory beacon must be defined in its UploadLocation preference (normally in the command line that invokes the FlexNet Inventory Scanner).
-This may be one of your existing, fully-configured inventory beacons; or if it is one specifically for use by the FlexNet Inventory Scanner alone, it does not require assigned subnets (you are managing the FlexNet Inventory Scanner, rather than letting the inventory beacon manage it). - 4.
-You have deployed the FlexNet Inventory Scanner, following the processes in these topics from the Gathering FlexNet Inventory PDF: - · FlexNet Inventory Scanner: Implementation on Windows - FlexNet Inventory Scanner: Implementation on UNIX-like Platforms.
+The FlexNet Inventory Scanner requires this path to the inventory beacon defined in its UploadLocation preference (normally in the command line that invokes the FlexNet Inventory Scanner).
+This may be one of your existing, fully-configured inventory beacons; or if it is one specifically for use by the FlexNet Inventory Scanner alone, it does not require assigned subnets (because in this case, you are managing the FlexNet Inventory Scanner, rather than letting the inventory beacon manage it). - 4.
+You have deployed the FlexNet Inventory Scanner, following the processes in these topics from the Gathering FlexNet Inventory PDF: - FlexNet Inventory Scanner: Implementation on Windows - FlexNet Inventory Scanner: Implementation on UNIX-like Platforms.